 It’s the things like fertilising, pruning, and prepping that will make the biggest difference to the life and vitality of your plants and lawn.
 So it pays to put in a little bit of time and effort now to reap the benefits come summer.
 And after such a wet winter, you may find your garden needs a little extra help this year!
 Here’s how…

-Compost – Breathe new life into your soil by aerating it with a garden fork, then adding compost and manure so they’re ready and raring to go for your new plants.
+Compost: Breathe new life into your soil by aerating it with a garden fork, then adding compost and manure for a major boost of nutrients.
 Remember that compost and manure need time to break down and settle in to the soil so do this one early, before you plant anything new.
 Here’s our beginner’s guide to starting a compost.

-Fertilise – Firstly, for your lawn.
+Fertilise: Firstly, for your lawn.
 Use a good quality lawn builder to help strengthen roots and promote new growth.
 Gina picked up a handy sprayer attachment for fertiliser from Hoselink that makes light work of this task.
 Flowering plants and spring fruit and veggies will also get a boost from fertiliser so be sure to give them some attention.

 Mulch: One of the best ways to keep weeds at bay, while also protecting plant roots and locking in moisture, is mulch!
 We suggest adding a layer of old newspaper on top of garden beds and then layering 5-10cm of good quality mulch on top.
 Check out our guide here on the best type of mulch.

-Prune – Sharpen up those secateurs and give your plants a good haircut to encourage new growth.
+Prune: Sharpen up those secateurs and give your plants a good haircut to encourage new growth.
 Get rid of branches that have died or broken.
-It’s best to do this once the frosty weather has passed in your garden because pruning cuts heal quicker when sap is more active.
+It’s best to do this once the frosty weather has passed because pruning cuts heal quicker when sap is more active.

 Roses and fruit trees can deal with a hard prune.
 After pruning, give your plants a bit of love with some lime sulphur to stop exposed cuts from getting fungal infections.